Rubilmax/polygon/README.md

 - Using Prettier for typescript formatting
 - Using Black for python formatting
 - Using Swagger for backend documentation: http://localhost:8000/docs
+- Also using ReDoc for backend documentation: http://localhost:8000/redoc

 - `make start-db`
 - `make start-client`